 If you are symptomatic you must socially isolate completely for 7 days and not attend any antenatal appointments scans or glucose tolerance tests.If any of your household is symptomatic you must socially isolate for 14 days after their symptoms started to allow for the virus incubation period before your symptoms might show. let your Midwife know and If your midwife is calling to your home to check you or baby over she will contact you in advance to ask you to take your temperature and enquire about other family members to assess personal risk.

-Some trusts have restricted birth partners to one person so you will need to check with your local care provider to find out their policy.
-Home birth services have been cancelled in some trusts because of staffing issues and again you can check this with your care provider.
+Most trusts have restricted birth partners to one person and no partners can join you for your scans or clinic appointments so you will need to check with your local care provider to find out their policy.
+If you are having an induction you will not be able to have your partner with you until you become established in labour, so finding relief in comfort measures, relaxation and hypnobirthing will really help at this time.
+Home birth services have been cancelled in some trusts because of staffing issues and lack of ambulance cover should it be needed, and again you can check this with your care provider.
 Birth classes have been cancelled in many areas or the provider is doing these via a video link.
+Postnatally no visiting is permitted during the cover-19 pandemic so make the most of your time with your partner and new baby in the several hours after birth before you are transferred to the postnatal ward or if all is well then ask for an early 6 hour discharge so that you can stay together.

 If you go into labour ring the hospital /birth centre as normal and the midwives will talk to you about your health and ask about symptoms before advising further.
-If no symptoms attend as normal.
-If symptomatic use own transport and inform staff as you arrive at the hospital so they can fit you with a mask and guide you to an isolation area where you will labour as normal ( whilst wearing a mask).
-A team of covid-19 key workers will manage your care and you will need to have baby monitored with a continuous electronic cardiotocograph (CTG).
+If no symptoms are apparent then attend as normal.
+If symptomatic use your own transport and inform staff as you arrive at the hospital so they can fit you with a mask and guide you to an isolation area where you will labour as normal ( whilst wearing a mask).
+Your care will be managed by the usual team wearing full PPE (personal protective equipment) and baby will need to be monitored with a continuous electronic cardiotocograph (CTG).

 Coping strategies during this unprecedented time